Chat with a Librarian

 Accessed Date: Include the date you accessed the source if it can be edited (examples: a blog, Instagram or Facebook post).
 For sites like Twitter and Tiktok that do not allow editing (only deleting), you do not need to include a date accessed.
 If you are unsure, include the date accessed.

-Option 1: Image is for Illustration or Decoration (not going to talk directly about the image during your presentation).
+Example of Image for Illustration or Decoration only (not going to talk directly about the image during your presentation or include a mention in your paper or project).

-Option 2: If you're displaying this image of the massage chair in order to talk about the correct positioning and demonstrate how someone should sit in the chair, meaning that you'll talk about this image and what it shows, then you would include the citation information in your Works Cited, and the caption would just include an in-text citation.
+If when you're displaying this image of the laser welding, you are planning on talking about this image and what it shows, then you would include the citation information in your Works Cited, and the caption would just include an in-text citation.
+The entire citation information will go on the Works Cited page like you with any regular source.

 This in-text citation information will get you started, but see our full In-text Citation Guide for more information and additional examples.